Types of Plastics

 PET or PETE, as it is also known, is commonly used for fizzy drinks, water bottles and salad trays.
 PET is widely recycled back into the manufacturing of items such as textiles, clothing, food and beverage containers and even carpet.

 #2 HDPE – High-Density Polyethylene

 HDPE is used for milk bottles, bleach, detergents and some shampoo bottles.
+Some plastic bags are also made from HDPE.
 It is easily recyclable back into items such as non food containers, detergent bottles, recycling containers and floor tiles.

 #3 PVC – Polyvinyl Chloride